How We Grow

 We do not use chemical weed control methods (herbicides).
 Weed control is achieved by the use of mulches, either natural mulch like compost, straw, a mulched cover crop, or weed mats/landscape fabric to smother the weeds.
 We also make use of silage tarps to germinate then kill any weed seeds prior to sowing the desired crop leaving a clean, stale seedbed.

 As any gardener knows though, it doesn't matter what you do, there will still be weeds.
-In those cases, we resort to clearing weeds by hand.
-Obviously this is time consuming and we try to avoid it, but sometimes it must be done.
+In those cases, mechanical or manual cultivation is necessary.

 Crop selection

 We choose varieties that have high disease resistance whenever we can.
 This helps us minimize our use of fungicides.
 These are typically F1 types that have been bred specifically for their resilience.
-This helps us use very few pesticides and fungicides.
+We do not use GMO seeds.

 Covers